rjs-7399/Swiggy-Analytics-Platform/system_design.md

 ## 5. PySpark Implementation Approach

-To replicate your Snowflake SQL logic in PySpark:
+To replicate Snowflake SQL logic in PySpark:

 ### Bronze to Silver Transformation:
 ```python